If you test positive for COVID-19, you need to isolate from the community to help stop the spread of the virus.

 - If you have to share a space, everyone should wear a mask and keep a distance of 2 metres or more.

-You must self-isolate for 7 days if you are in an apartment, multi-unit dwelling or temporary or holiday accommodation.
+Further guidance is available here if you are COVID-19 positive and need to self-isolate in an apartment, multi-unit dwelling or temporary or holiday accommodation.

 Guidance for people isolating in temporary or holiday accommodation and managers and owners